Reading at Hucklow

 Whole school – effectiveness of reading strategies

-At Hucklow we enjoy whole school book celebrations and we highlight authors and poems through our author and poem of the month.
-The children take part in monthly reading competitions linked to our author/poem of the month with half termly prizes.
+At Hucklow we enjoy whole school book celebrations and we highlight authors and poems through our half termly focus on an author and poet.
+The children take part in half termly reading competitions linked to this and receive half termly prizes.

 We work closely with our local library to help encourage our children’s love for reading and to give children access to a wide range of books/texts.